EDM Identity

 Videos circulating online show Nevada‘s Black Rock Desert obscured by whiteouts from the alkaline dust coating the dry lakebed’s surface.
 In some, shade cloth is being visibly torn from structures — if they’re still standing — with anyone running damage control wearing dust masks and goggles.

 Many have reported that yurts have been completely destroyed by the windstorm.
-In some photos, large slabs of the reflective foam used to build them can be seen in piles at the trash fence lining the perimeter of the event site.
+In some photos, large slabs of the reflective foam used to build them can be seen lying in piles at the trash fence lining the perimeter of the event site.

 “Hi, our yurts have been destroyed by the storm,” reads a post in a Burning Man Facebook group.
 “Anyone have any tents/accommodation?
 We are five people coming from Paris.”